 - Philippines: $6 billion

-Among Singapore’s trading partners that generate the greatest positive trade balances, Singaporean surpluses with mainland China (up 106.5%), Thailand (up 49%) and Indonesia (up 24.4%) grew at the fastest pace from 2023 to 2024.
+Among Singapore’s trading partners that generate the greatest positive trade balances, Singaporean surpluses with India (up 71.9%), Netherlands (up 60.4%) and Australia (up 50.4%) grew at the fastest pace from 2024 to 2025.

 These positive cashflow streams clearly indicate Singapore’s competitive advantages with the above countries, but also represent key opportunities for Singapore to develop country-specific strategies to optimize its overall position in international trade.